coders-info/modular-code/README.md

 The smallest element of a modular network is one running service that can be written or reused thanks to successive modular building blocks of reusable code.

-This is the hyper modular network of atomic code...
+This is the hyper modular network of code ...

 ## Theory